-If you are participating in a yacht race overseas (and your craft's voyage starts in New Zealand), you will still need to meet the requirements under Section 21 of the Maritime Transport Act 1994, and apply for an International Voyage Certificate (Pleasure Craft).
-You will also still need a Cat 1 Certificate from Yachting NZ.

-Section 21 of the Maritime Transport Act 1994 (the MTA) requires that a person in charge skipper (masters) of a recreational craft departing for overseas must:

-- Satisfy the Director of Maritime New Zealand that the vessel and its safety equipment are adequate for the voyage and - Satisfy the Director of Maritime NZ that the vessel is adequately crewed for the voyage; and - Observe any other relevant maritime rules
+- If you are participating in a yacht race overseas (and your craft's voyage starts in New Zealand), you will still need to meet the requirements under Section 21 of the Maritime Transport Act 1994, and apply for an International Voyage Certificate (Pleasure Craft).
+You will also still need a category 1 certificate from Yachting New Zealand. - Section 21 of the Maritime Transport Act 1994 (the MTA) requires that a person in charge, skipper or master of a recreational craft departing for overseas must: - Satisfy the Director of Maritime New Zealand that the vessel and its safety equipment are adequate for the voyage, AND - Satisfy the Director of Maritime NZ that the vessel is adequately crewed for the voyage, AND - Observe any other relevant maritime rules. - It also requires the person in charge of a recreational craft to notify the Director of Maritime New Zealand of their intention to depart New Zealand before they leave.

-It also requires the person in charge skipper of a recreational craft to notify the Director of Maritime NZ of their intention to depart New Zealand before they leave.
-Please note that before New Zealand Customs gives clearance under the Customs and Excise Act, they will need to see evidence that the requirements under section 21 of the Maritime Transport Act have been met.
+Note: Before New Zealand Customs gives clearance under the Customs and Excise Act, they will need to see evidence that the requirements under Section 21 of the Maritime Transport Act have been met.